');

 About Auburn, MI

-Auburn is a small community in Michigan with a population of 2,045 residents.
-The median household income is $68,935 per year, which is near the national average.
-The median age in Auburn is 43.4 years.
+Auburn is a small town located in Michigan with a population of 2,045 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,935 per year, which is 8% below the national median of $75,149.
+The median age of 43.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Auburn, MI